Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

 numbered 1 through 14; the most recent delivery happened earlier in the day.

-Searching the grounds, Chip and Asa were also able to find a vial containing a few drops of floral-smelling liquid, similar to a scent the noticed about Bort's porridge-bowl.
+Searching the grounds, Chip and Asa were also able to find a vial containing a few drops of floral-smelling liquid, similar to a scent they noticed about Bort's porridge-bowl.

 The PCs camped out with the wagons, and agreed to begin following up on